mediamonks/frontend-coding-standards/README.md

 than a short name which is not clear.

 #### Context
-A name should make sense within it's context and should not have unnecessary information for that context.
+A name should make sense within its context and should not have unnecessary information for that context.
 For example a variable that holds the name of a user can be named `name` within a `User` context.
 However if you need to hold the name of a user in another place, `userName` might be a better name.
 Adding `user` within a `User` context (`user.userName`) is redundant and should be